indeedeng/imhotep/docs/overview.md

 Data requests use IQL, a query language based on the SQL standard.
 You’ll use IQLWeb to specify data requests.
 The web app is a single page interface with a query editor at the top of the page.
 Each IQL query produces a results table below the editor.

-To launch IQLWeb, open a browser and navigate to the IQL URL provided from the AWS configuration.
+To launch IQLWeb, open a browser and navigate to the IQL URL provided when you created the cluster on AWS.
 The query editor includes the following controls:
 <table>
   <tr>
     <th>Control</th>